Progress

 • Monitoring and assessing the Chesapeake Bay Program’s progress toward the actions that will support this outcome.

 As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in February of 2022.
-It will be reviewed and discussed by the Management Board again in February 2024.

 Download Management Strategy (.pdf)